hh-devops-2026/6-climate-ci/README.md

 - matplotlib: A widely-used Python library for creating static, animated, and interactive data visualizations (often used for plotting graphs and charts).
 (You wrote "matlib" but the correct name is "matplotlib.")
 - pytest: A testing framework for Python, making it easy to write simple and scalable test cases for your code.
 - flake8: A tool for checking the style and quality of Python code, helping developers follow best practices and identify errors or formatting issue

+Python script `src/anayze.py`:
+-  Loads the data/temperature.csv file (daily temperature data).
+- Calculates the average temperature per month.
+- Draws a chart and saves it to the file.

 Your mission is to build and test this automation pipeline using GitHub Actions.

 ## Steps